Toshiba EM925A5A-SS Control Panel Buttons Not Working — Step-by-Step Guide

 When to Call a Professional

-Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you’ve confirmed the membrane switch is intact, the hard reset didn’t help, and individual buttons are triggering the wrong functions rather than simply not responding, you’re most likely looking at a failed control board with corrupted firmware or a shorted logic circuit — a repair that requires component-level diagnostics and isn’t worth attempting without professional equipment and training.
-When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.
+Most of the repairs in this guide are manageable for a careful DIYer with basic tools.
+In my experience, if you’ve confirmed the membrane switch is intact, the hard reset didn’t help, and specific buttons are triggering the wrong functions rather than simply not responding, you’re likely facing a failed control board with corrupted firmware or a shorted logic circuit.
+This type of repair requires component-level diagnostics and isn’t worth attempting without professional equipment and training.
+When in doubt, a diagnostic service call typically costs $80–$120 and can save you from misdiagnosis that ends up costing more in parts.

 Recommended Parts & Tools